Certainly, the holiday season that comes with the approach of Christmas and New Year’s following Thanksgiving is a special time of year.

 Donations help pay the cost of books and postage.
 A $28 donation will provide 12 books — a year’s worth — for one child.
 A $140 donation will provide 60 books to one child, covering all five years he or she would be eligible.
 Donations of any amount are appreciated and are tax-deductible.

 Donations should be sent to Community Foundation of Jackson County, P.O.
 Box 645, Maquoketa.
 Make the check payable to Dolly Parton Imagination Library or DPIL.

 To register a child for the program, visit the Bellevue, Maquoketa, Preston or Sabula public library.

-The Jackson County organization has given out more than 53,000 books since the service began here in 2010.
+Some 670 children currently are enrolled in the Jackson County program, which has given out more than 64,000 books since the program began here in 2010.

 River Bend Troop Support

 Those wanting to brighten Christmas for our servicemen abroad from the Jackson County area may donate cash, which is used to purchase needed items that are sent to the troops.
 Jeannie Flagel continues to operate the program, which she founded about 15 years ago.

 Tax-deductible donations may be made to the River Bend Troop Support account at any Maquoketa State Bank branch or sent to Jeannie at 13226 50th Ave., Baldwin, Iowa 52207.
 More information is available on the organization’s Facebook page.

 This social service agency based in Davenport provides a wide range of services to families in eastern Iowa, including Jackson County.
 Services include mental health, substance abuse and comprehensive services for survivors of sexual abuse and domestic violence.